mengjiaoge/awtfinalproject/README.md

+## Feeqly

+This App is an online platform which provide this ability for Teachers and lecturers to interact in better way with their Audience. features like adding a course to course list, add sessions to each course, add question in each session and answer questions.

+## Features

+- Registeration and Login system
+- Course and session and question creation
+- Two kind of user (student and Lecturer)
+- enroling in one course
+- answer the questions
+- rate the questions

 ## MEAN Stack with Angular 5

 This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, Angular 5, and NodeJS.